Disclaimer

 MOJAVE STUDY

-The randomized cohort consists of up to 20 randomized patients treated with DSR 2.0, administered via a PD catheter, on top of usual care for congestive heart failure for up to four weeks and up to ten randomized patients treated with intravenous loop diuretics alone as part of maximized usual care for congestive heart failure.
+The randomized cohort will consist of up to 20 randomized patients treated with DSR 2.0, administered via a PD catheter, on top of optimized usual care for congestive heart failure for up to four weeks and up to ten randomized patients treated with intravenous loop diuretics alone as part of maximized usual care for congestive heart failure.
 Following four weeks of treatment, there is a three-month safety follow-up period.

 Primary and secondary safety and efficacy endpoints include the rate of adverse and serious adverse events and the improvement in diuretic response (measured as a six-hour urine sodium output) from baseline through the end of the treatment period.
 Exploratory endpoints measured from baseline through the end of the treatment period include change in weight (volume status), creatinine (a marker of renal function), natriuretic peptides (a marker of heart failure) and New York Heart Association (NYHA) functional class; and the number of heart failure related rehospitalizations.